Kitty Wenying Liu

 As an extension of and complement to doing historical linguistics on a lesser-studied and low-resource language family, I also work on creating language resources for Tibetic languages.

-I am part of the team making the first part-of-speech tagged diachronic corpus of written Tibetan, as part of the AHRC-funded project ‘The Emergence of Egophoricity’, which investigates the emergence of ‘ego’ perspective marking in Tibetan and Newar.
+I am part of the team making the first part-of-speech (POS) tagged diachronic corpus of written Tibetan, as part of the AHRC-funded project ‘The Emergence of Egophoricity’, which investigates the emergence of ‘ego’ perspective marking in Tibetan and Newar.
+Our team has recently published a new POS annotation manual for Classical Tibetan, which is the culmination of many years and many hands working on improving the efficacy and accuracy of Classical Tibetan POS tags, in order to facilitate further downstream parsing.

 theoretical morphology